-- 7.3.1 A second referral may result from a certificate holder's failure to improve sufficiently at a visit ordered by the Assessor or the Committee or from the standard of work deteriorating after the holder being released from a previous order made by the Assessor or Committee. - 7.3.2 ACCA makes an initial decision on the appropriate action to take according to the facts of each case and, in most cases, will conclude that the appropriate action is to refer the firm or individual to the Committee with the recommendation that it removes the certificate.
-In cases involving audit work, in accordance with the Regulatory Board's Policy Statement on ACCA's approach to non-compliance with auditing standards, the Committee will normally order that the firm's audit registration be withdrawn (Order B10).
+- 7.3.1 A second referral may result from a certificate holder's failure to improve sufficiently at a visit required by the Assessor or the Committee or from the standard of work deteriorating after the holder being released from previous conditions imposed by the Assessor or Committee. - 7.3.2 ACCA makes an initial decision on the appropriate action to take according to the facts of each case and, in most cases, will conclude that the appropriate action is to refer the firm or individual to the Committee with the recommendation that it withdraws the certificate.
+In cases involving audit work, in accordance with the Regulatory Board's Policy Statement on ACCA's approach to non-compliance with auditing standards, the Committee will normally order that the firm's audit registration be withdrawn (Order B11).